Karuvanchal: Administration

 Karuvanchal comes under ward no.1 of Naduvil Grama panchayat.
 Naduvil panchayat divided into 19 wards.
 It is 7 km away from Naduvil town.
 Local body elections are conducted once in every 5 years.
 However, there was a proposal for the formation of new Karuvanchal panchayat by bifurcating Naduvil panchayat in 2015.
 And Along with this, many panchayats were about to bifurcate.
 But Kerala government reverted their decision to form new panchayats due to less political support.
 So Karuvanchal panchayat didn't get materialized.

 Tourism

-Karuvanchal is the gateway to Palakkayam Thattu, one of the major tourist spots in the region which is termed as Ooty of Malabar.
+Karuvanchal is the gateway to Palakkayam Thattu, one of the major tourist spots in the region which is termed as the Ooty of Malabar.
 The facilities provided there include those who like adventure tourism.
 The tourists can relish the sight of the place sitting on the metal benches fixed besides the barricades.
 Adventure park, trekking, tents and view points are the interest points.
 Zip line, rope cross, zorbing ball, gun shooting, and archery are the attractions of the park.